Thein-Naing/todo-tailwind-react/README.md

 - This is todolist in React JS and tailwind css tutorial from Milad Tech Youtube channel.
 You can check final site here: https://react-exercises-tailwind-todo.netlify.app/. you can add emoji with your todo.
-I changed some styling and also some coding for my understand purpose.
+I changed some styling and also some coding for my understanding purpose.
 But I am not so clear with some part of codes.
 Also I am not satisfied or not so clear with adding emoji function and some tailwind structure.
 I will try again later.